EDUCBA Logo

 1. Foreign Direct Investment (FDI)

-When a company or individual acquires more than a 10% stake in another company in a foreign country, it is known as foreign direct investment or FDI.
+When a company or individual acquires more than a 10% stake in another company in a foreign country, it refers to foreign direct investment or FDI.
 In this type of investment, the investor gains controlling power and the ability to influence critical business decisions within the company.
 It can be further classified into two categories:

-• Vertical FDI: It is known as vertical FDI when foreign investors acquire or merge with companies operating in another country and different businesses than the investors.
+• Vertical FDI: Vertical FDI is when foreign investors acquire or merge with companies operating in another country and different businesses than the investors.
 However, the acquisitions are usually part of value chain expansion, such as investing in downstream or upstream companies to gain operational synergy.

 2. Foreign Indirect Investment